 Synonym(s): Suckermouth Catfish, Algae Eaters

 The armored catfishes (Family: Loricariidae.
-Also known as plecos or algae-eaters) feed on algae (algivorous), are mostly nocturnal, and have a noticeable sucker located ventrally on the head.
+Also known as plecos or algae-eaters) feed on algae (algivorous), are mostly nocturnal, and have a noticeable sucker located on the underside (ventral surface) of the head.
 Loricariids can range in size from 3 inches to over three feet in adequate conditions.
 Their flattened ventral surface allows the fish to use their suckers on most substrates.
-The adipose fin, which is the fin located between the dorsal fin and the tail, has a spine and pectoral fins have thick, toothed spines that are used in male-male competition and locomotion.
+The adipose fin, which is the fin located between the dorsal fin and the tail, has a spine, and pectoral fins have thick, toothed spines that are used in male-male competition and locomotion.

-Ecological Threat: With the over-abundance of Loricariids in freshwater ecosystems, local indigenous species can be out-competed and reduced.
+Ecological Threat: With the over-abundance of loricariids in freshwater ecosystems, local indigenous species can be out-competed and reduced.
 This could lead to a collapse of freshwater fisheries in addition to the obvious ecological dangers.
-While the Loricariids were introduced to control algae populations, it is unknown how effective these fish actually are at controlling them.
+While the loricariids were introduced to control algae populations, it is unknown how effective these fish are at controlling them.
 These species also dig burrows in banks, which can cause erosion and bank destabilization.

-Biology: Loricariids are cavity builders and can lay more than 300 eggs in their nests.
+Biology: Loricariids are cavity builders, digging burrows into banks, and can lay more than 300 eggs in their nests.
 Males guard the nest and the eggs hatch within 4 to 20 days depending on the species.
-In addition to their successful breeding strategies, Loricariids are hearty fish that can withstand a wide range of ecological conditions.
+In addition to their successful breeding strategies, loricariids are hearty fish that can withstand a wide range of ecological conditions.
 In fact, the fish can gulp air and survive out of water for a day or more.
 Fishes in the genus Pterygoplichthys have been found to survive salinities up to 10ppt, allowing them to invade brackish habitats as well.

 History: Loricariids are native to tropical South America, Panama, and Costa Rica.
-However, their range is increasing due to accidental and intentional human introductions throughout the world.
+However, their range is increasing due to intentional human and accidental introductions throughout the world.
 Loricariids are frequently released into freshwater bodies in the United States and throughout the world by natural resource managers to remove algae and control aquatic plants and are found in numerous states in the U.S. However, their effectiveness in controlling algal and plant growth in natural systems is undocumented.
-Plecos are also common in the aquarium trade.
-Perhaps the most ubiquitous species, Hypostomus plecostomus, was found in Texas at the San Antonio River in 2000 and has maintained an obvious presence with a stable population ever since.
-Hypostomus plecostomus has also been found in Nevada, Hawaii, and isolated specimens from Arizona, Colorado, Connecticut, Louisiana and Pennsylvania have been collected.
-Hypostomus plecostomus is the most geographically widespread of the Loricariids.

 Distribution in Texas: Reproducing populations of loricariids occur in spring-influenced habitats of the San Antonio River (Bexar County), Comal Springs (Comal County), San Marcos River (Hays County), and San Felipe Creek (Val Verde County) as well as in the bayou and canal systems in the Houston area.

 Podkowa, Dagmara, and Lucyna Goniakowska-Witalińska.
 "Morphology of the air-breathing stomach of the catfish Hypostomus plecostomus."
 Journal of Morphology.
 257.2 (2003): 147–163.